Sue Snell: Sequel

 In the 1999 film The Rage: Carrie 2, set over twenty years later, Snell (again portrayed by Irving) is a guidance counselor at the new high school.
 It is revealed that the events of the first film traumatized her to the point that she spent time at a mental institution.
-However, after she is released, she became a school counselor and also did some studies on telekinesis.
-She begins to notice a telekinetic spark in an awkward student named Rachel Lang, following the suicide of Rachel’s best friend Lisa.
-While talking to Rachel in her office, Sue upsets her, causing Rachel to shatter Sue's globe, scaring the both of them before Sue realized that she was right— Rachel has the same powers as Carrie did.
+However, after she was released, she became a school counselor and also did some studies on telekinesis.
+She begins to notice a telekinetic spark in an awkward student named Rachel Lang, following the suicide of Rachel's best friend Lisa.
+While talking to Rachel in her office, Sue upsets her, causing Rachel to shatter Sue's globe, scaring the both of them before Sue realized that she was right – Rachel has the same powers as Carrie did.

 Sue visits the mental institution housing Rachel's mother, Barbara.
 Knowing that telekinesis is a trait passed on through the father, she tries to find out the identity of Rachel's father.
-Barbara reveals that Rachel's father was Ralph White—Carrie's father.
+Barbara reveals that Rachel's father was Ralph White – Carrie's father.

 Sue tries to first get Rachel to admit to her abilities before trying to help her in an attempt to prevent another meltdown, even bringing Rachel to the site of the original high school that Carrie destroyed in the first film.
 This only distresses Rachel further, even more so when Sue tells her that she is Carrie's half-sister.

 Desperate to prevent a repeat of Carrie's experience, Sue sneaks Barbara out of the asylum.
-Sue rushes to an after-game party at Mark Bing’s mansion, but Rachel has already been humiliated and is in a rage.
+Sue rushes to an after-game party at Mark Bing's mansion, but Rachel has already been humiliated and is in a rage.
 She closes off the mansion doors and launches a fire poker at a boy, unaware that Sue and Barbara are trying to get inside.
 The poker tears through the front door and through Sue's head, killing her.

 One critic wrote that the audience had a "considerable amount invested" in Snell by this point in the film and although her sudden death was "certainly powerful in terms of shock effect", it "also makes the rest of the film seem incomplete".